Bunker Hill Monument: History

 The Americans, having caught word of a British plan to fortify the Charlestown peninsula, decided to get to the peninsula first, fortify it, and present sufficient threat to cause the British to leave Boston.
 On June 16, 1775, under the leadership of General Putnam and Colonel Prescott, the Americans stole out onto the Charlestown Peninsula with instructions to establish defensive positions on the hills overlooking Boston.

 A redoubt, a small and usually temporary defensive fortification, was constructed on nearby Breed's Hill, probably due to its closer proximity to Boston compared to Bunker Hill.
 The next morning, June 17, the British were astonished to see the rebel fortifications upon the hill and set out to reclaim the peninsula.
 The resulting conflict was called the Battle of Bunker Hill because that is where Prescott originally intended—and was ordered—to build the fortifications.
 Also, some people considered Breed's Hill a part of Bunker Hill, while others called it Charlestown Hill.

 British soldiers under Howe sent 2,400 men to attack Breed's Hill.
 A force of 1,500 colonists held off two British Army attacks, but the third attack, by British Royal Marines, forced the rebels to retreat.
 450 colonists were killed or wounded, compared to 1,150 British casualties.

 In 1825, the Bunker Hill Monument Association began construction of the Bunker Hill Monument, acquiring 15 acre of land for the purpose.

 Construction

-William Ticknor, a well-known Boston lawyer and antiquarian, first suggested the memorial.
+William Ticknor, a well-known Boston lawyer and antiquarian, first suggested that a memorial be built.
 An interested group of men met for breakfast at the home of Colonel Thomas Handasyd Perkins, including William Tudor, Daniel Webster, Professor George Ticknor, Doctor John C. Warren, William Sullivan, and George Blake.
 On May 10, 1823, the first public meeting was called.
 Each member subscribed five dollars, and on June 7, 1823, the Bunker Hill Monument Association was established and the work of raising money was begun.
-Famed nineteenth-century philanthropist Amos Lawrence contributed $10,000 to the monument's erection.
+Famed nineteenth-century philanthropists Amos Lawrence and Judah Touro each pledged $10,000 to match local contributions to spur the monument's erection.